 By performing a banner grab.

-- When you type www.google.com or any URL into the browser bar, what happens in the backend?
+What happens in the backend when you type www.google.com or any URL into the browser bar?

 The address goes to the DNS server to resolve the domain name to the IP address.
 (The interviewer may follow up with the following question: Which DNS server?
-The answer is the one specified in your network config, which then contacts the authoritative name server for the IP address.)
+The answer is specified in your network config, which then contacts the authoritative name server for the IP address.).

-- If you ping a site, like www.google.com, and the TTL said 123, what does that tell you?
+If you ping a site, like www.google.com, and the TTL says 123, what does that tell you?

-Windows uses a TTL of 128 by default, so this suggests the target host was five hops away.
+Windows uses a TTL of 128 by default, suggesting the target host was five hops away.
 This is because each hop decreases the TTL by one.